Kia Picanto: Safety

+2007 and 2009 facelift

 The Picanto received a facelift in 2007.
 Among the minor changes were the light clusters (front and rear), a new bumper and front grille.
 For the UK and Cyprus markets, the indicator stalk was switched to the opposite side.
 For the Italian market, a new bi-fuel LPG version debuted alongside the 1.0 L and 1.1 L engines.
 This model also saw a change in power steering configuration from hydraulic to electric.

-2010

-In 2009, for the 2010 model year, the Picanto received some minor interior and exterior changes, including a new front fascia that incorporates the 'tiger nose' grille.
+In 2009, the Picanto received some minor interior and exterior changes, including a new front fascia that incorporates the 'tiger nose' grille.
 This facelifted model would not be exported to Europe.

 Second generation (TA; 2011)

 The second generation Picanto made its debut at the 2011 Geneva Motor Show.
 Designed by Kia's European design team based in Frankfurt, Germany, under the direction of Peter Schreyer, the new model is longer in wheelbase and overall length than its predecessor.
 The Picanto is offered with a choice of two gasoline engines: a 1.0 liter three-cylinder or a 1.25 liter four-cylinder.
 The Europe-spec 1.25 liter engine features ecoDynamics, Kia's start-stop system.
 In addition, there is also a petrol/LPG version of the 1.0 liter engine available.
 The Brazil version is equipped with a flex fuel version of the 1.0 liter engine that uses both petrol and ethanol.

 The Picanto was available worldwide (except North America, Venezuela, China, and Singapore) as a 5-door hatchback while the European market received the exclusive 3-door variant.
 The 3-door version is the same length as the 5-door model, but it sports new windows and doors, different bumpers and a front grille with silver or red trim.
 In South Korea, the Morning is offered in a Sport Pack, which consists of the 3-door's front and rear bumpers, as well as a digital speedometer.

 In some countries, the Picanto name is accompanied by a modifier for marketing reasons.
 Examples include Picanto Ion for Colombia, Picanto R for Ecuador, Picanto Flex for Brazil, Picanto K1 for Thailand, and Picanto 1250 for New Zealand.
 In the Indonesian market, the 1.0 liter variant was named Morning 1.0 to distinguish it from the 1.2 liter Picanto; this variant was sold in 2015 only.

-The second-generation Picanto for the Pakistani market was launched at Pakistan Auto Parts Show (PAPS) 2019.
-It is locally assembled at Kia Lucky Motors' plant in Karachi and will be equipped with 1.0 liter engine.
-Production commenced in August 2019, with actual sales expected starting October 2019.
+The second-generation facelifted Picanto for the Pakistani market was launched at Pakistan Auto Parts Show (PAPS) 2019.
+It is locally assembled at Lucky Motor Corporation's plant in Karachi.
+It is offered in two variants: one of the variants comes with 5-speed manual transmission while the other comes with 4-speed CVT.
+Both variants are equipped with the 1.0 liter Kappa II MPI I3 petrol engine.
+Production commenced in August 2019, with actual sales starting October 2019.